MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/multipoint-services/Glossary.md

 A hub that draws all of its power from the computer’s USB interface.
 Bus\-powered hubs do not need separate power connections.
 However, many devices do not work with this type of hub because they require more power than this type of hub provides.

 **console mode**
-One of the two modes the MultiPoint server can start.
+One of the two modes MultiPoint services can start.
 When the system is in console mode, no stations are available for use.
 Instead, all of the monitors are treated as a single extended desktop for the console session of the computer system.
 Console mode is typically used to install, update, or configure software, which cannot be done when the computer is in station mode.
 See also: *station mode*.

 **direct\-video\-connected station**
 A MultiPoint station that consists of a monitor that is directly connected to a video output on the server, and at a minimum, it includes a keyboard and mouse that are connected to the server through a USB hub.